Punff/zerotier-ssh-eduroam-server/README.md

 # Setting Up Debian on an IBM Thinkpad T43 for Remote Access and Backups

 ## Introduction
-In this project, I transformed an old 'IBM Thinkpad T43' into a minimal Debian server affectionately named "junkyard" to serve as a remote access point and backup solution.
+In this project, I transformed an old `IBM Thinkpad T43` into a minimal Debian server affectionately named "junkyard" to serve as a remote access point and backup solution.
 The setup involved configuring SSH, firewall settings, ZeroTier network, and automated backups using rsync.

 ## Process